-2.3.7.3 Displaying Asset Management Info of iRMC (ISM 3.0.0.010 or later)
+2.3.7.3 Displaying Asset Management Info of iRMC

 You can display the iRMC system information and operating system information as an asset management information on the "Node List" screen and Details of Node screen of the ISM GUI.
 To display asset management information, select [Asset Management Info] from [Column Display] on the "Node List" screen or the [Asset Management Info] tab on the Details of Node screen.